Group B streptococcal infection: GBS and newborns

+The most common clinical syndromes of GBS-EOD are sepsis, pneumonia, and (less commonly) meningitis.
+Pneumonia and sepsis are frequently seen together or sequentially.
+Neonates with meningitis often present similarly to those with other syndromes, before progressing to symptoms of meningitis.
+Examination of the infant's cerebrospinal fluid is often necessary to rule out meningitis.

+A minority of infants with S. agalactiae sepsis have a coinfection, with one or more other species of bacteria also contributing to the septic disease.
+The most common of these organisms is Staphylococcus aureus.

-Colonization with GBS during labour is the primary risk factor for the development of GBS-EOD.
+Colonization with GBS during labor is the primary risk factor for the development of GBS-EOD.
 GBS-EOD is acquired vertically (vertical transmission), through exposure of the fetus or the baby to GBS from the vagina of a colonized woman, either in utero (because of ascending infection) or during birth, after rupture of membranes.
 Infants can also be infected during passage through the birth canal; however, newborns who acquire GBS through this route can only become colonized, and these colonized infants usually do not develop GBS-EOD.

 Though maternal GBS colonization is the key determinant for GBS-EOD, other factors also increase the risk.
 These factors are: